-Measures should be taken according to the risk of heatstroke in the workplace place, such as shortening of working hours and change of frequency of work breaks, rest hours or work load, etc. In addition, considerations should be given in setting the working hours, such as setting a maximum number of consecutive working hours and focusing on carrying out works in the relatively cool times of early morning and the evening to avoid the hottest time in the afternoon.

-Considerations should be given to the severity of working conditions in setting the working hours, such as not carrying out works that have a high risk of heatstroke in principle under the blazing sun in the time period from 14:00 to 17:00 in July and August when death due to heatstroke occurs most frequently.
-In the case where workers must engage in such works unavoidably such as in those requiring continuous monitoring, all possible measures to prevent heatstroke should be taken, such as increasing the frequency of breaks and lengthening the break times.
+Measures should be taken according to the risk of heatstroke in the workplace place, such as shortening of working hours and change of frequency of work breaks, rest hours or physical work load, etc. In addition, consideration should be given in setting the working hours, such as setting a maximum number of consecutive working hours and focusing on carrying out work in the relatively cool times of early morning and the evening to avoid the hottest time in the afternoon.
+Consideration should be given to the severity of working conditions in setting the working hours, such as not carrying out work that has a high risk of heatstroke, in principle, under the blazing sun from 14:00 to 17:00 in July and August when death due to heatstroke occurs most frequently.
+In the case where workers must engage in such work unavoidably such as that requiring continuous monitoring, all possible measures to prevent heatstroke should be taken, such as increasing the frequency of breaks and lengthening the break times.